keystonejs/keystone/docs/tutorials/initial-data.md

 });
 ```

-Clear the database, start the KeystoneJS application and visit the AdminUI.
+Clear the database, start the Keystone application and visit the Admin UI.
 Take a look at the user `John Duck`, he has two posts associated with him (there were two posts with the word `React` in the `title`).

 **Array Relation syntax** example